Trail hunting

-Trail hunting is a legal, although controversial, alternative to hunting animals with hounds in Great Britain.
-A trail of animal urine (most commonly fox) is laid in advance of the "hunt", and then tracked by the hound pack and a group of followers, on foot, horseback, or both.
+Trail hunting is a legal, although controversial, activity in Great Britain in which hounds follow an artificially placed scent trail, rather than hunting live animals.
+A trail of animal urine, most commonly from a fox, is laid in advance, and is subsequently followed by a pack of hounds and accompanying followers on foot, horseback, or both.

 Background

-By 2005, most forms of hunting animals with hounds had been made illegal across Great Britain, although many remain within the law in Northern Ireland.
-To preserve their traditional practices, most registered hunts switched to trail hunting as a legal alternative.
+By 2005, most forms of hunting animals with hounds had been made illegal across Great Britain, although many remain legal in Northern Ireland.
+To preserve their traditional practices, most registered hunts switched to trail hunting as a legal alternative to hunting animals with hounds.

 Trail hunting, while superficially similar to the established sport of drag hunting, was an entirely new invention in 2005 and one which hunts claim is designed to replicate the practice of hunting as closely as possible, but without the deliberate involvement of live prey.

 Description

 In trail hunting, a scent trail is laid using the prey animal's urine (foxes, hares, or other animals) and deliberately laid in areas where those animals naturally occur, ostensibly to recreate the experience of chasing a real animal.
 The trail does not follow a pre-determined course and those controlling the hounds do not know the route in advance.

 It is distinct from drag hunting, where hounds follow an artificial scent, usually aniseed.